KhashayarRahimi/light-sklearn/README.md

-This repository is intended to develop most important machine learning algorithms from scratch with pure python. \n I hope you find it helpful and make it better.
+This repository is intended to develop most important machine learning algorithms from scratch with pure python.

+I hope you find it helpful and make it better.